 The Poinsettia Bowl is played each December at Qualcomm Stadium in San Diego, CA. Since 2005 the Poinsettia Bowl has treated millions of fans to some of the most exciting bowl games in college football.
-The game matches up a selection from the Mountain West Conference with Army in 2013.
+The Army Black Knights have a guaranteed spot in the game if they are bowl eligible and mathc up against a selection from the Mountain West Conference.
 The SDCCU Poinsettia Bowl is sponsored by SDCCU, and has been since its inception in 2005.
 Score with TicketCity - the place to go for SDCCU Poinsettia Bowl tickets.

 2014 Poinsettia Bowl Preview